awslabs/llmeter/README.md

 Alternatively, you can use the low-level `llmeter.runner.Runner` class to run and analyze request batches - and build your own custom experiments.

+Additional functionality like cost modelling and MLFlow experiment tracking is enabled through `llmeter.callbacks`, and you can write your own callbacks to hook other custom logic into LLMeter test runs.

 For more details, check out our selection of end-to-end code examples in the [examples](https://github.com/awslabs/llmeter/tree/main/examples) folder!